Brain and Food Noise Connection

 Weeks 6-8: Significant Improvement

-Most patients experience substantial reduction in food noise.
-The constant mental chatter about food becomes much quieter, allowing for better focus on other activities.
+Most patients see a big drop in food noise.
+The constant mental chatter gets much quieter.
+It's easier to focus on other things.

 • • Dramatic reduction in food preoccupation